konarkcher/Shop_Database_UI/README.md

 ## Installation

+## Requirements

+1. Python 3.6
+2. wxPython 4.0.0a3
+3. ObjectListView 1.3.1

 ### ObjectListView fix

-In this project was used ObjectListView 1.3.1 downloaded from pip, and this library contains several bugs.
+Last version of ObjectListView library downloaded from pip contains several bugs.
 There is a list of fixes which are necessary to be done in order to run the program:

 1. In `ObjectListView.py` on line 3753: